 Prerequisites: ENG101 with a grade of C, or better.
-Rio Salado College: 3 credits

 ENH 110 INTRODUCTION TO LITERATURE

 This course is an introduction to international literature through various forms of literary expression; e.g., poetry, drama, essay, biography, autobiography, short story, and novel.
 It provides a global overview of literature with special emphasis on diverse cultural contributions of women, African Americans, Asian Americans, Hispanic Americans, and Native Americans.